angularityio/playground/apps/example-001-httpclient-testing/HTTP_TESTING_CONTROLLER.md

       backend.verify();
 ```

-Note here we match the url string, so this gives you a bit more flexibility on what to match.
+Note here we match the URL string, so this gives you a bit more flexibility on what to match.
+The request is an instance of `HttpRequest` and will explore this class more in depth in a little bit.

 If you just want to check an expected url and method you can also use the following form: